MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision-in-the-cloud.md

 ### Configuration changes

 To create Azure service instance, Teams Toolkit has also made configuration changes of these services.

-[PLACEHOLDER FOR ADDING MORE INFORMATION]

 |Resources |Configurations|	Reason |
 |-----------|-------------|----------|